StanislavDitsan/Halloween-Quiz/README.md

 ### [Google Fonts](https://fonts.google.com/)

-- Google fonts were used to import the 'Jolly Lodger' font was linked directly to all of the html pages.
+- Google fonts were used to import the [Jolly Lodger](https://fonts.google.com/specimen/Jolly+Lodger), font was linked directly to all of the html pages.

 ### [jQuery](https://www.jqueryscript.net/)